Fr3nchFry3/Temp_Great_Wolf_Repo_9447B/README.md

-This is a temporary repository to house our notebook and code files for the Great Wolf Lodge Signature Event
+This is a temporary repository to house our notebook for the Great Wolf Lodge Signature Event